YLdz-SM/Pipeline-for-largescalephylogeny-VBHs/README.md

 ## Files used to generate the ML phylogeny and phylogenitic placement

-> REFMSA--12S.fasta: Multi-sequence alignement on selected reference sequences
+> REFMSA.fasta: Multi-sequence alignement on selected reference sequences

-> Query--12S.fasta: Multi-sequence alignement on all query sequences available from GenBank at January 2022.
+> Query.fasta: Multi-sequence alignement on all query sequences available from GenBank at January 2022.

 > TREE features.txt: iqtree output file

-> epa_result--cox1.jplace: EPA-ng output file for phylogenitic placement of query sequences.
+> epa_result.jplace: EPA-ng output file for phylogenitic placement of query sequences.